Vauxhall Insignia Grand Sport review - Interior, design and technology

 Sat-nav, stereo and infotainment

-Vauxhall includes an eight-inch Intellilink touchscreen infotainment system with sat-nav available as an option on some models, while being standard on others. a DAB digital radio, Bluetooth phone connection, Apple CarPlay and Android Auto are all included, while wi-fi is also offered, which is an excellent for a car in this price range.
+Vauxhall includes its Intellilink touchscreen infotainment system with sat-nav available on all but the entry-level Design trim.
+A DAB digital radio, Bluetooth phone connection, Apple CarPlay and Android Auto are all included, while wi-fi is also offered, which is an excellent for a car in this price range.

 In this review